 Well maintenance: Many well owners have no idea what regular well maintenance should be done.
 For simple guidance on well maintenance, well owners can access NGWA’s Well Owner smartphone app and its web version of the app (see the following story).

 Another obstacle for some well owners is where to start in finding a water well system professional to conduct maintenance on their well.
 Click here to access NGWA's Contractor Lookup service, which lists NGWA-member and NGWA-certified water well system professionals.
-Click here to find the person in your state who oversees water well contractor licensing.

 Other times well owners want to know if some aspect of their well system is up to code.
-Click here to obtain contact information for person who oversees well construction standards in your state.

 Groundwater protection: Many well owners do not understand good groundwater protection practices.
 For simple guidance on groundwater protection, click here to access NGWA’s Well Owner smartphone app and/or its web version of the app.
 Also, you can click here to access places where hazardous household substances can be disposed of or recycled.